If you are unable to hold your AGM or lodge your Annual Return on time, penalties will be imposed in accordance to the Companies Act.

 For the avoidance of doubt, ACRA has the discretion NOT to offer any offer of Compostion to the Directors and the Company.

-Prior to Issuance of Summons: ACRA will contact the Directors and the Company to provide an offer of composition amounting to $300 for each breach of S175 and S197 (Total $600 for both breaches).
+Prior to Issuance of Summons: ACRA will contact the Directors and the Company to provide an offer of composition for breaches of any of the sections mentioned.

 Commencing 2016, any directors who have at least 3 companies that are struck off by ACRA (Registrar initiated strike off) within a period of 5 years will be disqualified from acting as a director or taking part in the management of any company for a period of 5 years, commencing from the date where the 3rd company is struck off.
 The strike off count of 3 does not apply towards voluntary strike-off initiated by the Company.